precice/fenics-adapter/README.md

 # Disclaimer

 This offering is not approved or endorsed by the FEniCS Project, producer and distributor of the FEniCS software via https://fenicsproject.org/.

+# Development history

+The initial version of this adapter was developed by [Benjamin Rodenberg](https://www.in.tum.de/i05/personen/personen/benjamin-rodenberg/) during his research stay at Lund University in the group for [Numerical Analysis](http://www.maths.lu.se/english/research/research-divisions/numerical-analysis/) in close collaboration with [Peter Meisrimel](https://www.lunduniversity.lu.se/lucat/user/09d80f0367a060bcf2a22d7c22e5e504).

+[Richard Hertrich](https://github.com/richahert) contributed the possibility to perform FSI simulations using the adapter in his [Bachelor thesis](https://mediatum.ub.tum.de/node?id=1520579).

+[Ishaan Desai](https://www.ipvs.uni-stuttgart.de/institute/team/Desai/) improved the user interface and extended the adapter to also allow for parallel FEniCS computations.